-How to make weed killer using 3 common household items – plus pro tips on easy and successful weed control
+How to make weed killer – an expert-approved recipe using 4 common household items, plus tips on successful weed control

 It's the interminable job faced by all gardeners everywhere.
-Yes, I am talking about weed control.
+Yes, I'm talking about weed control.
 No matter how or where you garden, there will always be unwanted plants popping up in your flower beds, vegetable garden and even pots, taking precious nutrients from the plants you want to grow.

 We previously posted a TikTok on how to make a homemade weed killer – and it went viral.
 It prompted many questions from our followers on how to make weed killer, and how to get rid of weeds, many of which we answer for you here.

-We share a recipe for how to make weed killer, which is particularly effective for removing weeds from pavers, and we have also spoken to gardening experts to find out what other methods you can use to keep garden weeds under control.
+We share an expert-approved recipe for how to make weed killer, which is particularly effective for removing weeds from pavers, and we have also spoken to gardening experts to find out what other methods you can use to keep garden weeds under control.

 How to make weed killer